This is the end …

 - … & some spice: I made a try w/ garam masala (a mixture of primarily Indian spices).

 I had “half & half“ minced meat aka 50% minced beef & 50% minced pork.
 The breadcrumbs were soaked in cream – you may also use milk – until you get a soft mess.
 Add an egg, add 2 heaped tablespoons of the bacon-onion mess, some garam masala & knead it.
 Don’t forget some salt & pepper to taste.
-Finally form small meatballs (about 30!) & fry them in some oil.
+Finally form small meatballs & fry them in some peanut oil.
 Turn them over to get them well done.
 Finally set aside the meat balls.

 You get it: we are working w/ a mess here & a mess there.
 The basic principle of „Durcheinander” is creating a mess existing of other „messes“!

 Now next step: The savoy will lose all his outer leaves completely.
 Afterwards we rip apart all the inner leaves.
 Every now & then we cut off the end of the stem & discard it.
+Afterwards we take each of the leaves & cut it in the middle while cutting-out the big vein of the leave.
+The big veins will be discarded, too.

 At the end there is a lot of discarded stems & leaves … I like to get my savoy soft rather quickly so I won’t deal w/ the stems of the cabbage as well as the veins of the leaves which are the real tough parts.
 Keep in mind that you’ll lose about 40% of the cabbage!
 (Therefore the savoy isn’t so intimidating as it seemed from the start!)